-As a parent of a college student, the tragedies at many college campuses probably have you wondering, "Will my student be safe at Michigan?"
+As a parent of a college student, tragedies at many college campuses probably have you wondering, "Will my student be safe at Michigan?"
 The University of Michigan is committed to protecting the safety and security of our community.
 Emergencies, disasters, accidents, injuries, and crimes can occur anywhere without warning at any time.

 For more information regarding emergency preparedness at U-M, visit dpss.umich.edu.
 It is our hope that you will use this information as a resource to help prepare your student for emergencies.
-This is one part of their college education that we hope they will never have to use.